What Is Diabetic Shock? A First-Aid Guide

 The ADA states that the individual should regain consciousness within 15 minutes.
 If they do not, call for emergency help.
 Immediate medical attention is necessary.

-How to administer glucagon.
+How to Administer Glucagon

 To administer a glucagon injection, a person should: